kube-vip/kube-vip/kubernetes-control-plane.md

 ### Remaining Nodes

 We first will need to create the `kube-vip` configuration that resides in `/etc/kube-vip/config.yaml` or we can regenerate it from scratch using the above example.
 Ensure that the configuration is almost identical with the `localPeer` and `remotePeers` sections are updated for each node.
+Finally, ensure that the remaining nodes will behave as standard cluster nodes by setting `startAsLeader: false`.

 At this point **DON’T** generate the manifests, this is due to some bizarre `kubeadm/kubelet` behaviour.

 ```
-  kubeadm join 192.168.0.77:6444 --token <tkn> \
+  kubeadm join 192.168.0.75:6444 --token <tkn> \
     --discovery-token-ca-cert-hash sha256:<hash> \
     --control-plane --certificate-key <key>